sazzadurrahman/ExData_Plotting1/README.md

 To run this script, please do the following:

-Download the scripts (plit1.R, plot2.R, plot3.R, plot4.R) to a local directory
+Download the scripts (plit1.R, plot2.R, plot3.R, plot4.R) to the local working directory
 Download the data from https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip Extract the data into the working directory
 Run the scripts